themysticg/APR24-SWE4201-Introduction-to-Software-Development/README.md

 - `student_registration.py`: Main Python script for the registration system.

 ---

+### Portfolio Item 2: Python Pattern Display
+This item demonstrates the generation of three distinct patterns using Python, showcasing the application of loops and control structures.

+Core Patterns:
+Increasing Triangle: A right-angled triangle where the number of * symbols increases with each row.
+Decreasing Triangle: A right-angled triangle where the number of * symbols decreases with each row.
+Symmetrical Triangle: A centered triangle with aligned * symbols.

+### How to Use
+1. Run the patterns.py script.
+The program will display the following patterns sequentially:
+Pattern (a): Increasing Triangle
+Pattern (b): Decreasing Triangle
+Pattern (c): Symmetrical Triangle
+Observe the console output to see the generated patterns.
+Design Explanation

+## Objective:
+Create visually appealing patterns using nested loops and simple arithmetic.

+## Key Features:
+Modular functions for each pattern for ease of maintenance and reuse.
+A main function to execute all patterns sequentially.

 ## Portfolio Item 2: Python Structure Display
 This item displays various Python structures.